Entanglement-assisted Quantum Reed-Muller Tensor Product Codes: Preliminaries

 \subsection{Various Interpretations of Coding Rates of Entanglement-Assisted CSS Codes}

-In an entanglement-assisted CSS code, one qubit of the pre-shared entangled state is assumed to be at the receiver end maintained error-free and the other qubit is a part of the $n$ qubits of the $(n+n_e)$ qubit codeword at the transmitter end.
-This leads to the following interpretations of the coding rates: \begin{itemize} \item[1)] Entanglement-assisted rate: This is the ratio of the number of logical qubits to the number of qubits transmitted across the quantum channel, i.e., $\mathcal{R}_E = \frac{n+n_e - \rho}{n}$.
-It is assumed here that the entanglement between the sender and receiver is free \cite{Wilde08}, where the entangled qubits were shared between the transmitter and the receiver \textit{apriori} from a Bell pair source as shown in Figure \ref{fig:EA}(a). \item[2)] Trade-off rate: This is the pair of ratios of the number of logical qubits and the number of pre-shared entangled pairs to the number of qubits transmitted across the quantum channel, i.e., $\mathcal{R}_T = (\frac{n+n_e - \rho}{n}, \frac{n_e}{n})$.
-The first term of the pair is the rate at which noiseless qubits are generated, and the second term of the pair is the rate at which entangled qubits are consumed \cite{Wilde08}. \item[3)] Catalytic rate: This is the ratio of the difference in the number of logical qubits and the number of pre-shared entangled pairs to the number of qubits transmitted across the quantum channel, i.e., $\mathcal{R}_C = \frac{n + n_e - \rho - n_e}{n} = \frac{n - \rho}{n}$.
-It is assumed here that the receiver end qubits of the pre-shared entangled pairs is built up at the expense of the transmitted logical qubits.
-We illustrate this in Figure \ref{fig:EA}(b) where the receiver end qubits at time instant $t$ $\ket{\eta}_{R,t}^{\otimes n_e}$ of the Bell pairs $\ket{\eta}^{\otimes n_e}$ are considered as a part of the message qubits of the previous codeword, through whose encoding and error correction $\ket{\eta}_{R,t}^{\otimes n_e}$ is maintained error-free and used for decoding at the receiver end. \end{itemize}
+In an EA CSS code {defined by $s$ independent stabilizer generators}, one qubit of the pre-shared entangled state is assumed to be at the receiver end maintained error-free and the other qubit is a part of the $n$ qubits of the $(n+n_e)$ qubit codeword at the transmitter end.
+This leads to the following interpretations of the coding rates: \begin{itemize} \item[1)] Entanglement-assisted rate: This is the ratio of the number of logical qubits to the number of qubits transmitted across the quantum channel, i.e., $\mathcal{R}_E = \frac{n+n_e - {s}}{n}$.
+It is assumed here that the entanglement between the sender and receiver is free \cite{Wilde08}, where the entangled qubits were shared between the transmitter and the receiver \textit{a~priori} from a Bell pair source as shown in Figure \ref{fig:EA}(a). \item[2)] Trade-off rate: This is the pair of ratios, {given by the ratio of the number of logical qubits to the number of qubits transmitted across the quantum channel and the number of pre-shared entangled pairs to the number of qubits transmitted across the quantum channel,} i.e., $\mathcal{R}_T = (\frac{n+n_e - {s}}{n}, \frac{n_e}{n})$.
+The first term of the pair is the rate at which noiseless qubits are generated, and the second term of the pair is the rate at which entangled qubits are consumed \cite{Wilde08}. \item[3)] Catalytic rate: This is the ratio of the difference in the number of logical qubits and the number of pre-shared entangled pairs to the number of qubits transmitted across the quantum channel, i.e., $\mathcal{R}_C = \frac{n + n_e - {s} - n_e}{n} = \frac{n - {s}}{n}$.
+It is assumed here that the receiver end qubits of the pre-shared entangled pairs {are} built up at the expense of the transmitted logical qubits. {We illustrate this in Figure~\ref{fig:EA}(b).
+The receiver end qubits at time instant $t$ are given by $\ket{\eta}_{R,t}^{\otimes n_e}$.
+They belong to the Bell pairs $\ket{\eta}_{t}^{\otimes n_e}$, and are considered to be transmitted along with the message qubits of the previous codeword at time $(t-1)$.
+Through the encoding and error correction of the codeword at time $(t-1)$, the receiver end qubits $\ket{\eta}_{R,t}^{\otimes n_e}$ are maintained error-free and used for decoding by the receiver.} \end{itemize}